 tweetstream - Simple twitter streaming API

-tweetstream provides a single class, TweetStream, that can be used to get tweets from Twitter's streaming API.
-An instance of the class can be used as an iterator.
+tweetstream provides two classes, SampleStream and FollowStream, that can be used to get tweets from Twitter's streaming API.
+An instance of one of the classes can be used as an iterator.
 In addition to fetching tweets, the object keeps track of the number of tweets collected and the rate at which tweets are received.

 Note that the API is blocking.
 If for some reason data is not immediatly available, calls will block until enough data is available to yield a tweet.

 Printing incoming tweets:

 >>> stream = tweetstream.SampleStream("username", "password") >>> for tweet in stream: ... print tweet

 The stream object can also be used as a context, as in this example that prints the author for each tweet as well as the tweet count and rate:

 >>> with tweetstream.SampleStream("username", "password") as stream ... for tweet in stream: ... print "Got tweet from %-16s\t( tweet %d, rate %.1f tweets/sec)" % ( ... tweet["user"]["screen_name"], stream.count, stream.rate )

 Stream objects can raise ConnectionError or AuthenticationError exceptions:

 >>> try: ... with tweetstream.TweetStream("username", "password") as stream ... for tweet in stream: ... print "Got tweet from %-16s\t( tweet %d, rate %.1f tweets/sec)" % ( ... tweet["user"]["screen_name"], stream.count, stream.rate ) ... except tweetstream.ConnectionError, e: ... print "Disconnected from twitter.
 Reason:", e.reason

 To get tweets that match specific criteria, use the FilterStream.
 FilterStreams take three keyword arguments: "locations", "follow" and "track".